SoftRyzen-internship/adrenaline_tour/README.md

 #### `@headlessui/react`:

 - A UI component library for React, providing a set of ready-made and accessible components such as menus, modals, dropdowns, and more.

-#### `sharp`:

-- A Node.js library for processing images on the server-side.
-It provides powerful tools for transforming, compressing, resizing, and manipulating images, which is useful for optimizing images before sending them to the client.

 <h2 align="center">Components that the application consists of:</h2>